JENX-AI/slackbot/README.md

 ## Files

-- This app is run from `app.py`.
+- This app is run from `src/app.py`.
-- Global variables such as LLM model types and token limits are configured in `src/config.py`.
+- Global variables such as LLM model types and token limits are configured in `src/utils/config.py`.
-- Model-related functions are contained in `src/llm_model.py`.
+- Model-related functions are contained in `src/utils/model_funcs.py`.
-- Text-formatting functions are contained in `src/regex.py`.
+- Text-formatting functions are contained in `src/utils/regex_funcs.py`.
+- Error logging is handled via `src/utils/logger.py`, with logs stored in `logs/`

 ## Development